Gilah Yelin Hirsch

 Gilah Yelin Hirsch (born 1944) is a multidisciplinary artist who works as a painter, writer, curator, and filmmaker.
 Her work explores the connections between science, art, and spirituality.
 She has been a leader in the International Society for the Study of Subtle Energies and Energy Medicine (ISSSEEM).
 Hirsch was a founding member of one of the earliest women art organizations, the Los Angeles Council of Women in the Arts (LACWA) and was active in the feminist art movement in Southern California.
 She was a professor of art at California State University, Dominguez Hills in Los Angeles since 1973 and became Professor Emerita in 2020.
-Presently, Hirsch continues painting, writing, theorizing, filmmaking, and is often invited to present her work in conferences and webinars world-wide.
+Presently, Hirsch continues painting, writing, theorizing, and filmmaking, and is often invited to present her work in conferences and webinars world-wide.

 Early life

-Hirsch grew up in a Montreal Jewish community in the mid 1940s, reading and learning from the Torah in Hebrew and Yiddish at an early age.
-"Gilah Yelin Hirsch has been immersed in Jewish studies since childhood."
+Hirsch grew up in a Montreal Jewish community in the mid-1940s, reading and learning from the Torah in Hebrew and Yiddish at an early age.
 Her secular schooling was in English and French.
 While striving to learn about the world, Hirsch faced much emotional strife during her formative years.
 This was because of both her mother's mental illness and father's invalid state.
 To help her endure these physical and emotional assaults, Hirsch read "... the great philosophers, writers, early feminists, Freud and Jung, all included in the floor to ceiling library of my parents' small apartment."

 Hirsch later on published Demonic to Divine: The Double Life of Shulamis Yelin, a book that includes excerpts of Hirsch's mother's diaries and some of her stories.
-"This book poignantly illuminates the dramatic duality of a public and private literary and emotional life through her published and unpublished stories of an idyllic Montreal childhood contrasted with deeply troubled and often shocking diary entries that document the author's lifelong battle with mental illness."

-Education

 Hirsch earned a B.A. from the University of California, Berkeley in 1967, and an MFA in pictorial arts from UCLA in 1970.
 After graduating she taught at Santa Monica College and the University of Judaism, (now American Jewish University).
 Then in 1973, Hirsch joined the art department at California State University Dominguez Hills in Los Angeles, and obtained tenure in 1978.
 She is now Professor Emerita.